openshift-labs/cloud-native-katacoda/scenarios/fault-tolerance/04-autoscale-define.md

 ([Red Hat Container Catalog](https://access.redhat.com/search/#/container-images) and [Docker Hub](https://hub.docker.com) by default) to find and pull this image.

-As the load is generates, you will notice that it will create a spike in the Web UI cpu usage and trigger the autoscaler to scale the Web UI container to 5 pods (as configured on the deployment config) to cope with the load.
+As the load is generated, you will notice that it will create a spike in the Web UI cpu usage and trigger the autoscaler to scale the Web UI container to 5 pods (as configured on the deployment config) to cope with the load.